Ferns & Focus

 Light

-Place in bright, indirect light; avoid harsh direct sun which can scorch leaves.
-It prefers cooler spots in the home.
+Place in bright, indirect light and skip harsh direct sun that scorches leaves.
+Cooler spots in the home often suit it.

 Water

-Prefers moderate humidity.
-In very dry environments, use a pebble tray or humidifier to prevent leaf browning.
+Moderate humidity is enough.
+In very dry rooms, use a pebble tray or humidifier to prevent leaf browning.

 In-Depth Care & Growth